 - Both Prowl and Jetstorm have these in Transformers Animated.
 Prowl's looks like sunglasses and something he's wearing over his Optics, Jetstorm's looks like it should be able to be lifted.

 - Space Suits have these, though this is more of a practical need than to make astronauts look badass.
 (Of course, they do that, too.)
-They need to filter out direct sunlight since it's kinda bright.
+They need to filter out direct sunlight since it's kinda bright without an atmosphere to absorb some of it.

 - Welding helmets and goggles have heavily smoked glass to protect one's corneas from the light generated by plasma arcs and metal-melting flames.